abukowski21/SAMI3-GITM-python/README.md

 these data into netCDF format.
 Users can also interpolate SAMI3 model outputs to a "regular" grid in geographic coordinates.

-To postprocess model outputs into NetCDF format: `python PostProcessModelResults.py [args]`
+To post-process model outputs into NetCDF format: `python PostProcessModelResults.py [args]`

-To generate plots with these postprocessed outputs: `python basic_plots_from_netcdf.py [args]`
+To generate plots with these postp-rocessed outputs: `python basic_plots_from_netcdf.py [args]`

 Run any script with the `-h` flag to see the available arguments.